duan2071/tof_process_public/box_measure/Xavier/README.md

 ### XAVIER AGX
 The first step is to download and install the box measurement installer.
 [Box measurement Xavier AGX installer Ubuntu 18.04](https://github.com/robotics-ai/tof_process_public/blob/main/box_measure/Xavier/install_box-measure_bionic_arm64_agx_0.0.3.sh)
-Install the app using: (you may need to set execute permisions for the file)
+Install the app using: (you may need to set execute permissions for the file)
 ```
 ./install_box-measure_bionic_arm64_agx_0.0.3.sh
 ```